microsoft/azure-percept-advanced-development/README.md

 To use these models, you can download them through the Azure Percept Studio, or you can paste the URLs into your Module Twin as the value for "ModelZipUrl".

-There are more models than this, but only two of them have a permanent link right now.
-In the coming weeks, we'll post the others.

 | Model            | Source            | License           | URL                    |
 |------------------|-------------------|-------------------|------------------------|
 | Faster RCNN ResNet 50 | [Intel Open Model Zoo](https://docs.openvinotoolkit.org/latest/omz_models_public_faster_rcnn_resnet50_coco_faster_rcnn_resnet50_coco.html) | Apache 2.0 | https://aedsamples.blob.core.windows.net/vision/aeddevkitnew/faster-rcnn-resnet50.zip |